 BLM’s Operating Rights Mess

-A paper in last year’s Rocky Mountain Mineral Law Institute draws attention to a truly alarming development in the way that transfers of operating rights are being processed by some offices of the Bureau of Land Management.
+A paper in from the 2017 Rocky Mountain Mineral Law Institute draws attention to a truly alarming development in the way that transfers of operating rights are being processed by some offices of the Bureau of Land Management.
 The paper, written by Jared A. Hembree of the Hinkle Shanor firm in Roswell, and Uriah J. Price of the Crowley Fleck firm in Bozeman, is titled, “Holding a Wolf by the Ears: A Look into BLM’s Policy on the Retroactive Adjudication of Operating Rights Transfers” (63 Rocky Mt.
 Min.
 L. Inst.
-11-1 (2017)).
+11-1).

 On December 30, 1985, as the paper recounts, BLM issued Instruction Memorandum No. 86-175, declaring that the adjudication of operating rights was not legally required, and directing that – so long as (1) the transferee was qualified (which would be satisfied by the transferee’s signature on the form self-certifying his qualifications), and (2) there was sufficient bond coverage – operating rights transfers should be approved by BLM without adjudication.